Maximal harmonic group actions on finite graphs

 \section{Introduction}

-Many recent papers have explored tantalizing analogies between Riemann surfaces and finite graphs (e.g. \cite{Bak},\cite{BNRR},\cite{BN},\cite{CapTM},\cite{Cap},\cite{CapViv},\cite{GenusBnds},\cite{HarmGal}).
+Many recent papers have explored analogies between Riemann surfaces and finite graphs (e.g. \cite{Bak},\cite{BNRR},\cite{BN},\cite{CapTM},\cite{Cap},\cite{CapViv},\cite{GenusBnds},\cite{HarmGal},\cite{GlaMer}).
 Inspired by the Accola-Maclachlan \cite{Acc}, \cite{Mac} and Hurwitz \cite{Hur} genus bounds for holomorphic group actions on compact Riemann surfaces, we introduced harmonic group actions on finite graphs in \cite{GenusBnds}, and established sharp linear genus bounds for the maximal size of such actions.
-As noted in the introduction to \cite{GenusBnds}, it would be interesting to classify the groups and graphs that achieve the upper bound $6(g-1)$, thereby providing a graph-theoretic analogue of the study of Hurwitz groups and surfaces -- those compact Riemann surfaces $\mathcal{S}$ of genus $g\ge 2$ such that $\textrm{Aut}(\mathcal{S})$ has maximal size $84(g-1)$.
+As noted in the introduction to \cite{GenusBnds}, it is an interesting problem to characterize the groups and graphs that achieve the upper bound $6(g-1)$.
+Such maximal groups and graphs may be viewed as graph-theoretic analogues of Hurwitz groups and surfaces---those compact Riemann surfaces $\mathcal{S}$ of genus $g\ge 2$ such that $\textrm{Aut}(\mathcal{S})$ has maximal size $84(g-1)$.
 This paper provides a description of the maximal graphs and groups (Theorem~\ref{Main} and Proposition~\ref{DM}), while also establishing connections between the recent theory of harmonic group actions and the well-studied topics of trivalent symmetric graphs and regular combinatorial maps.

 The investigation of Hurwitz groups has been a rich and active area of research, and much is known about their classification including a complete analysis of the 26 sporadic simple groups: 12 of them (including the Monster!) are Hurwitz, while the other 14 are not (see \cite{Con}, \cite{ConU} for an overview).
-The starting point for work on Hurwitz groups is the following generation result: a finite group $G$ is a Hurwitz group if and only if it is a non-trivial quotient of the (2,3,7)-triangle group $\Delta$ with presentation
+One starting point for work on Hurwitz groups is the following generation result: a finite group $G$ is a Hurwitz group if and only if it is a non-trivial quotient of the (2,3,7)-triangle group $\Delta$ with presentation

 That is: the Hurwitz groups are exactly the finite groups generated by an element of order 2 and an element of order 3 such that their product has order 7.
 The connection between the abstract group $\Delta$ and Hurwitz groups comes from the fact that Hurwitz surfaces arise as branched covers of the thrice-punctured Riemann sphere with special ramification.
 Such covers are nicely classified by the fundamental group of the punctured sphere, which is a free group on two generators.